 To find your values, you will rank what matters to you most.

 Now it is time to true up your perceived purpose with your newly identified core values.
 Don’t have a working purpose?
-No worries, I have the perfect course for you below.
-Click Life Purpose 101 to get to work on defining or refining your purpose.
+No worries, I have the Purpose 101 course for you in The Life Strategy Program.